docpad-archive/documentation/community/roadmap.html.md

 		- Support adding and removing of documents
 		- Support adding and removing of files (includes uploading if in the cloud)
 	- Connect
-		- Purchasable Content (e.g. sell premium plugins, tutorials, themes, etc.)
+		- Purchasable Content (e.g., sell premium plugins, tutorials, themes, etc.)
 	- Exchange
 		- Community Centre
 			- Chat